Azure-Samples/azureai-assistant-tool/README.md

 #### Install Azure AI CLI

-With Azure AI CLI you can create all resources needed for the Azure OpenAI assistants and configure the environment variables for the SDK and tool.
+With Azure AI CLI you can create all resources needed for the Azure OpenAI assistants in your dev environment and configure the environment variables for the SDK and tool.

-On Ubuntu you can use this all-in-one installer command:
+**On Ubuntu**, you can use this all-in-one installer command:
 ```
 curl -sL https://aka.ms/InstallAzureAICLIDeb | sudo bash
 ```

-On Windows and MacOS, follow the instructions [here](https://aka.ms/aistudio/docs/cli).
+**On Windows and MacOS**, follow the instructions [here](https://aka.ms/aistudio/docs/cli).

 #### Create or connect to your Azure Resources